 5. Make a Day of Visiting Local Antique Stores and Malls

 An antique mall brings together many different sellers, creating an awesome opportunity to spend the day searching for unexpected treasures.
 Antiques are individually owned and curated within each merchant’s designated booth, somewhat like a permanent indoor flea market.
 Even so, purchases are made at one central location, typically a front counter, and the market proprietor later settles accounts with each individual seller.

-Check out antique mall curation site AntiqueMalls.com or the broader AntiqueTrail.com to find a mall near you, or plan a trip to one of the nation’s most famous antiques bazaars like those found in Adamstown, Pa. (otherwise known as Antiques Capital, USA), Buchanan, Va., or Stillwater, Minn.
+Check out antique mall curation site AntiqueMalls.com or the broader AntiqueTrail.com to find a mall near you.
+Or plan a trip to one of the nation’s most famous antiques bazaars like those found in Adamstown, Pa. (otherwise known as Antiques Capital, USA), Buchanan, Va., or Stillwater, Minn.

 6. Shop Online Antique Shops, Where You Can Purchase From Home

-Online shopping increases the available variety—meaning you could score a hard-to-find antique to complete a room or finish a collection—but shopping from afar also makes it more difficult to verify an item’s authenticity or condition.
+Online shopping increases the available variety—meaning you could score a hard-to-find antique to complete a room or finish a collection.
+But shopping from afar also makes it more difficult to verify an item’s authenticity or condition.
 In short, successful online antiques shoppers usually trade travel time for research.

 As with any antiquing purchase, it’s important to find out what a particular item typically sells for.
-Bidding platforms like EBTH or online auction sites like LiveAuctioneers have historical bidding results available, which can help a buyer make an informed decision.
+Bidding platforms like EBTH or online auction sites like LiveAuctioneers have historical bidding results available.
+These can help a buyer make an informed decision.
 Then, consider the quality of the antique itself.
 Look for high-quality photos, detailed shots and angles, and thorough descriptions.
 Poor photo quality or a flimsy description—or lack of one at all!—often can be a bad sign.
 If you’re not sure, trust your gut.

 7. Experience the Excitement of In-Person Antique Auctions